Tight Muscles in the Upper Back and Neck

 The tight muscles do not allow as much blood into them as is needed and therefore they do not get the energy and nutrients they need to stay healthy.
 Therefore tight muscles weaken and then tighten up further, so a viscous circle has begun.

-- Poor posture.
-The head is a very heavy object and if you position it just a few centimeters the wrong way this can considerably increase the work the muscles of the back and neck have to do
+Poor posture is a major cause of neck pain.
+The head is a very heavy object and if you position it just a few centimeters the wrong way this can considerably increase the work the muscles of the back and neck have to do.

-- Use ultrasound therapy to assist in relaxing the muscles.
+A professional therapist may also use ultrasound therapy or other forms of electrotherapy to assist in relaxing the muscles.